anpipie/push-button-app/README.md

 ## Description
 This is a simple click the button game app (with no change of actually winning - so save your clicks!).
 Players click the button to gain more points.
 Each click costs point(s).
 Every click is counted by the server and every n:th click is awarded with points.
 Note: Server counts the total amount of clicks, not clicks by an individual player.
-After a click player gets tips of how many clicks are required to the next winning.
+After a click player gets a tips of how many clicks are required to the next winning.

 ### App overview
 * MongoDB - database